 We all use words that we don’t exactly know the meaning of.
 Make use of that and define some technical terms in your blog.
 Don’t forget conciseness and clarity when doing this though.
 You’re not writing a Wikipedia entry after all.

-You can have a clear explanation of terms created quickly and inexpensively via the service “Glossary texts” by clickworker.
+Tip You can have a clear explanation of terms created quickly and inexpensively via the “Glossary Creation Service” by clickworker.

 Retrospectives are a great way to create content quickly and without much effort.
 Maybe do a “best of” your blog at the end of the year.
 You really just need to list the most clicked-on articles, write up a quick tease and link to them.

 Gift your blog readers an eBook or an exclusive video.
 When done in connection with a newsletter subscription you can win new subscribers too.
 But remember: the eBook or video should offer a true added value, otherwise you’ll scare off interested parties.

 Contests provide stimulation and ensure a high rate of interaction on your blog.
 In addition they can be expanded to social media as well.
 Don’t forget relevant incentives to encourage participation.